 SloanGroups

-You can also quickly check in attendees at the door using the app, either by scanning the QR code on their ticket or by looking them up in the system.
+Through SloanGroups, you can sell tickets or get RSVPs (with language about how binding the RSVP commitment is, and the potential consequences of signing up and not showing up in regard to catering, waitlist, brand management, etc.) You can also quickly check in attendees at the door using the app, either by scanning the QR code on their ticket or by looking them up in the system.
 This allows you, and the Student Life Office, to get data about the attendees, regardless of RSVPs.
+Attendance data is useful both for your planning purposes, and also for your organizing team the following year (and potentially, to attract funding in the future).

 Eventbrite

+Eventbrite is a platform that allows you to easily build and customize your online ticket sales pre-event and generate attendee reports post-event.
 The Student Life Office has a discounted rate with Eventbrite: credit card processing is 3% and additional fee per transaction is 1.5% (a 25% discount on the standard 2% fee).
+Please contact Student Life if you need access to Eventbrite.

-Co-Sponsoring Events
+Co-sponsoring Events

+Host an event with other clubs!
 Student groups are encouraged to work together to co-sponsor events.
 Co-sponsorship can increase your pool of resources, both financial and human, as well as enhance the visibility of your event.
 When working with other groups, please make sure that you prepare a budget outlining how expenses (and revenue, if applicable) are to be divided.

 How to list a co-sponsor on SloanGroups